Internal Audit Charter

 The primary role of Internal Audit is to help protect the assets, reputation and sustainability of an organisation.

-The mission of an Internal Audit function (“Internal Audit”) is to provide independent, objective assurance and advice to assist senior management in appropriately managing the key risks to which the business is exposed.
+The mission of an Internal Audit function (“Internal Audit”) is to provide independent, objective assurance and advice to senior management in appropriately managing the key risks to which the business is exposed.

 This will be achieved through a systematic approach to assessing the effectiveness of risk management, control and governance processes in monitoring, managing and mitigating the risks to the achievement of business objectives.